 - Quick loading leaving the user no time to get annoyed and close the window.

 - Include sponsored content.
-Here, you need to find that delicate balance between performing your agreement with partners and not overloading the bot with ads and links.
+Here, you need to find that delicate balance between performing your agreement with partners and not overloading the chatbot with ads and links.

 - Offer subscriptions.
 You can give users an option to subscribe to some exclusive content or get access to limited offers via a chatbot.
 This strategy is already widely used in ecommerce applications; why not apply it to chatbots?